jonathanjander/nft-react-postcard-minter/README.md

 [Souvenir-Minter-DApp](https://jonathanjander.github.io/nft-react-postcard-minter/)

 This is a bachelors thesis project.
-You can mint NFTs for the Souvenir collection
+A DApp which allows you to configure and mint Souvenir-NFTs.

 <p align="right">(<a href="#top">back to top</a>)</p>